NathanEdg/SpikeReports/APP_HOME_SETUP.md

 - Check that the bot has successfully generated at least one report

 ### Database errors
-- Ensure the bot has write permissions in the project directory
+- Verify `DATABASE_URL` is correctly formatted in your `.env` file
+- Ensure PostgreSQL server is running and accessible
+- Check that the database exists and credentials are correct
-- The `summaries.db` file will be created automatically
+- Database tables will be created automatically on first run
-- Check logs for specific database errors
+- Check logs for specific database connection errors

 ## Future Enhancements